 2. Email Marketing Integrations: Are new subscribers added when a form is submitted?

 If you see any issues with your email marketing integration, the best next step is to check back through the setup tutorial for the integration you’re using.
-Here are our available marketing integration options with links to each setup tutorial: Constant Contact, MailChimp, AWeber, GetResponse, Campaign Monitor.
+Here are our available marketing integration options with links to each setup tutorial: Constant Contact, MailChimp, Drip, AWeber, GetResponse, Campaign Monitor.

 3. Payment Integrations: Are test payments successful?